Integration funding support

 Students with disability, who are in mainstream classes in departmental schools and preschools and require moderate to high levels of adjustment, may be eligible to access integration funding support.
 Students who access this support must have educational needs that are directly related to their identified disability and cannot be met through the full range of school and local resources.

 Examples of the effective use of the allocation to support eligible students include:

 - providing release for classroom teachers to undertake professional learning relating to the funded student

 - In order to be eligible for integration funding support, students must have additional learning and support needs that cannot be met from existing school and local resources.

 - Principals have the responsibility for determining the most appropriate ways of using the funding to meet the identified learning and support needs of the targeted students.

-- Adjustments delivered through integration funding support should be documented and regularly evaluated in conjunction with the summary profile levels.
+- Adjustments delivered through integration funding support should be documented and regularly evaluated in conjunction with the student profile.